-I think this is becoming more prevalent as Canadians are working towards recycling more and reducing garbage.
+I think this is becoming more common as Canadians are working towards recycling more and reducing garbage.
 Everywhere I go I tote around my refillable water bottle and see many people doing the same.
-I’d imagine that our wonderful teachers would get thirsty running around after 20 five year olds so this type of gift might be useful for them as well.
+I’d imagine that our wonderful teachers would get thirsty running around after 20 five year olds so this might be a useful gift ideas for your child’s teacher as well.

 Here are some great refillable water bottles that I’ve found recently: